szilard/benchm-ml/2b-rf-cluster/README.md

   10  |    10    |   9   |   130
   10  |    100   |       |   150

-[for the numbers missing in the tables above I need to do more runs]
+[for the numbers missing in the tables above I need to do more runs, but H2O scales pretty linearly, so the magnitudes can be extrapolated easily]

 The amount of memory that Spark can run on might be smaller, as depending on settings, garbage collection kicks in or not.
 Anyway, Spark seems to have a large (10x)